Lambda3/dx/README.md

-# DNX - .NET Execute
+# DX - .NET Execute

 A tool that helps you run .NET tools without first having to install them.